dmfow/CheatSheets/Ubuntu.md

 ```
 find LOCATION -name FILE_NAME
+  # Examples
   find ~ -name resolution-for-year-2022.txt
+  find . -name "*.png"
+  find ~ -type f -empty
-# OR
+# OR to find a file with a specific text
+grep -irl "text" <dir>
+    # i - for case insensitive search
+    # r - for recursive search inside subdirectories
+    # l - to show only the file names, not the matching lines
+    # Exempel
+    grep -irl "for" .
 # OR
 # OR